 ITU-T Study Group 17 - Security

-Work to build confidence and security in the use of information and communication technologies (ICTs) continues to intensify in a bid to facilitate more secure network infrastructure, services and applications.
-Over seventy standards (ITU-T Recommendations) focusing on security have been published.
+Work to build confidence and security in the use of information and communication technologies (ICTs) continues to intensify in order to facilitate more secure network infrastructure, services and applications.

-ITU-T Study Group 17 (SG17) coordinates security-related work across all ITU-T Study Groups.
-Often working in cooperation with other standards development organizations (SDOs) and various ICT industry consortia, SG17 deals with a broad range of standardization issues.
+ITU-T Study Group 17 (SG17) coordinates security-related work across all ITU-T Study Groups, often working in cooperation with other standards development organizations (SDOs) and various ICT industry consortia.

 One key reference for security standards in use today is Recommendation ITU-T X.509 for electronic authentication over public networks.
-ITU-T X.509, a cornerstone in designing applications relating to public key infrastructure (PKI), is used in a wide range of applications; from securing the connection between a browser and a server on the web, to providing digital signatures that enable e-commerce transactions to be conducted with the same confidence as in a traditional system.
-Without wide acceptance of the standard, the rise of e-business would have been impossible.
+A cornerstone in designing applications relating to public key infrastructure (PKI), ITU-T X.509 is used in a wide range of applications; from securing the connection between a browser and a server on the web, to providing digital signatures that enable e-commerce transactions to be conducted with the same confidence as in a traditional system.

-Another achievement of SG17 is Recommendation ITU-T X.805 which gives telecom network operators and enterprises the ability to provide an end-to-end architecture description from a security perspective.
-In ITU-T X.805, telecom network operators, manufacturers and governments have defined specifications that alter the way companies look at their networks.
-The Recommendation allows operators to pinpoint all vulnerable points in a network and mitigate them.
+Recommendation ITU-T X.805 gives telecom network operators and enterprises the ability to detail an end-to-end architecture description from a security perspective.
+It defines specifications that alter the way companies look at their networks, allowing them to pinpoint all vulnerabilities in a network and mitigate them.

 SG17 is also the place to study technical languages and description techniques.
-An example is the formal language Abstract Syntax Notation One (ASN.1), an important component for protocol specification or systems design.
-ASN.1 plays a central role in today's networks.
+A well-known example is the formal language Abstract Syntax Notation One (ASN.1) – specified by the X.680-699 series of ITU-T Recommendations – an important component for protocol specification or systems design.
 ASN.1 is used, for example, in the signalling system (SS7) for most telephone calls, package tracking, credit card verification and digital certificates, and in many of the most-used software programs.
-Today's work is progressing towards the development of unified modeling language profiles (UML) for ITU-T languages.